-This publication serves as a concise practical guide to both family law practitioners and the public.
-It contains not only basic family law concepts, glossary, statutes, practice directions, and court forms, but also updated case law, useful tables and all other useful information which are condensed into one single volume set out in a format that is easy to understand, easily accessible and convenient to use.
-On top of a timely update of the existing contents, this edition also features new items such as updated case law on LGBT families and the new "Mainland Judgment in Matrimonial and Family Cases (Reciprocal Recognition and Enforcement) Ordinance".
+Since it landed in 2019, this publication has provided a great deal of convenience to both family law practitioners and the public.
+It serves as a concise practical guide containing basic family law concepts, glossary, statutes, practice directions, and court forms, but also updated case law, useful tables and all other useful information which are condensed into one single volume set out in a format that is easy to understand, easily accessible and convenient to use.

 Thanks to the dedication of the authors, contributors, the HKFLA and sponsors, this publication has become a valuable resource and will no doubt continue to be one of the essential publications and valuable tool to family law practitioners.
+I understand that paper copies will be available for this edition which will no doubt be very welcomed by all end users, especially the public.

-Lisa Wong Partner, Charles Russell Speechlys LLP Chair, Hong Kong Family Law Association 12 August 2022
+Lisa Wong Partner, Charles Russell Speechlys LLP Chair, Hong Kong Family Law Association 10 June 2023

-PREFACE TO 4ED
+PREFACE TO 5ED

 Hong Kong Family Court Tables, affectionately 'Duxbury Etc', is a public interest project made possible through the support of our authors, contributors, sponsors and the Hong Kong Family Law Association (HKFLA).
 It remains the only reference work to be published freely by family lawyers for the public.
 We publish in both English and Chinese because the law should be accessible to all, regardless of language.
 It is not intended to be an exhaustive or in-depth examination of the law (that is left to others).
-Our aim is simple: to make the resolution of family disputes easier and less destructive.
+Our aim is simple: to make the resolution of family disputes less costly and less destructive.
 We hope to do this by empowering our readers to do their own research, to quickly educate themselves on the law and facts relevant to most family law disputes.
 To assist the reader, wherever possible, freely available Internet-based resources are hyperlinked in the text.